judus/componeer/README.md

 Componeer is a utility that helps you streamline your JavaScript code organization.
 Emphasizing component-based architecture, it enables the bundling of features and behaviors into distinct, manageable component classes.

-Componeer operates unobtrusively, focusing on instantiating classes (optionally) linked to DOM elements identified by selectors.
-It avoids enforcing a specific API or necessitating class inheritance, thus minimizing the learning curve for developers.

 It encourages you to coherently encapsulate and stage those small yet crucial pieces of code — such as event handlers and DOM manipulations that are often written directly into scripts without structure — for growing into more complex components.
 As the components do not adhere to a proprietary API, they remain easy to port to other frameworks, ensuring versatility and adaptability.

+Componeer operates unobtrusively, focusing on instantiating classes (optionally) linked to DOM elements identified by selectors.
+It avoids enforcing a specific API or necessitating class inheritance, thus minimizing learning efforts.

 ## Getting Started